Benjikuo/2D-dice-on-desktop/README.md

 # 2D-dice-on-desktop
-A small dice on desktop witch can be thrown by clicking or dragging it.
+A small dice on desktop which can be thrown by clicking or dragging it.

 <p>
   <img src="./image/screenshot.gif" width="600">